MazzottaG/PyQASP/README.md

  ```
  ./clean-install.bash pyqasp
  ```
- It cleans and build a new executable file that is stored by default into dist folder
+ It cleans and build a new executable file, named **pyqasp**, that is stored by into **dist** folder

 ## Running PyQASP Solver

-Download the executable file located into dist folder and run it
+To run pyqasp using default setting
 ```
-pyqasp myprogram.qasp
+./dist/pyqasp problem.aspq
 ```

 Use -h option to get available options
 ```
-pyqasp -h
+./dist/pyqasp -h
 ```